-5.2.7.2.1 Data Link
+7.2.7.2.1 Data Link

 The Data Link contains the variables sent between Veronte Units and Veronte Pipe.
 By default, the system provides one Data Link that represents the connection between the air autopilot and the software (Pipe).
 Veronte Air sends the variables to Veronte Ground, being processed when they arrive there by Veronte Pipe.
+The variables indicated in red in a Data Link to Pipe are required for correct operation of Pipe.